 by Evander Lomke on

-This is the Ninth Annual Report of The American Mental Health Foundation (AMHF), a research organization formed in 1924, incorporated in New York State in 1954.
+This is the Tenth Annual Report of The American Mental Health Foundation (AMHF), an organization formed in 1924, incorporated in New York State in 1954.
 AMHF celebrates ten decades of philanthropic service and activities—“Advancing Mental Health:A Century of Excellence in Mental Health Research.”—likely an unprecedented long-term record serving the public weal.

-The fuller-goal of AMHF for the coming fiscal year and beyond: Everything You Wanted to Know about Mental Health.
+The fuller-goal of AMHF for the fiscal year 2021-22 and beyond: Everything You Wanted to Know about Mental Health.
 AMHF aims to be “a full-service” organization toward this goal.

-In mid-2019, the Board of Directors authorized the first significant descriptive-change in the Mission Statement, with an expanded research-emphasis, thereby taking AMHF into an exciting future:
+The period of COVID-19 has been challenging even as the work of this foundation continued.
+Not long before the coronavirus pandemic, in mid-2019, the Board of Directors authorized the first significant descriptive-change in the Mission Statement, thereby taking AMHF into an exciting future:

 The American Mental Health Foundation (AMHF) is an association of distinguished international researchers, scientists, psychiatrists, psychologists, and educators dedicated to understanding and promoting treatments for improved mental health—a major challenge of the 21st century.
 AMHF focuses on the welfare of people suffering from emotional problems, with a particular concern for at-risk youth, individuals of any age with special needs, and elders.

 This Mission Statement is undergoing further scrutiny by the Board in 2021-22 in order to reflect work in an unparalleled period of collective-social stress in the United States and internationally.

 The fiscal year, which concludes as noted, October 31, 2022, was one of extraordinary positive change following the most-intense COVID-19 years, 2020-21, when no Annual Reports were filed.
 However, these were far from fallow-years.